 Frank Lake, found 50 km southeast of Calgary near High River, Alberta, is a productive wetland important to hundreds of bird species.
-Once completely dry, this wetland has been saved from drainage and drought through a progressive partnership between industry, government and Ducks Unlimited Canada (DUC).
+Once completely dry, this wetland has been saved from drainage and drought through a progressive partnership between industry, government and ourselves.
 It is now listed as one of 597 Important Bird Areas in Canada.

-DUC began working at Frank Lake in 1952 when a record run-off resulted in severe flooding; DUC constructed a drainage ditch that secured the main lake and its basins.
-In 1975, DUC partnered with Alberta Environment to build a steel weir on the south end of one of the basins to stabilize the lake.
+We began working at Frank Lake in 1952 when a record run-off resulted in severe flooding; we constructed a drainage ditch that secured the main lake and its basins.
+In 1975, we partnered with Alberta Environment to build a steel weir on the south end of one of the basins to stabilize the lake.
 By the 1980s, sustained drought caused the lake to go dry despite these efforts.

 The wetland complex now encompasses three basins totaling nearly 3,100 acres of flooded area with an additional 1,700 acres of managed upland habitat.
 The uplands are both native and seeded grasslands that benefit wildlife and waterfowl nesting.
 To date, 190 plant species, 194 bird species and over 16 mammal species have been recorded at the lake, including many that are regionally or provincially rare in status.